-- A metal pin (hidden under the label) and 2 plastic pins are supplied with each crayon.
+- A metal pin (hidden under the label) comes with each crayon.

 How to Use

 - Hold in one hand so crayon itself is facing you.

 - Push the crayon (hole in the center) with finger or thumb.